LibVulnWatch: A Deep Assessment Agent System and Leaderboard for Uncovering Hidden Vulnerabilities in Open-Source AI Libraries: Introduction

 \section{Introduction}

-As AI systems are adopted in high-stakes settings, there is growing pressure to ensure that governance objectives are grounded in technical practice.
-Yet a gap remains between policy intent and the engineering work required to meet it, limiting oversight and increasing the risk of unintended harms~\cite{reuel2025open}. \textit{Technical AI Governance} aims to address this challenge by developing tools and methods that enable safe, verifiable, and accountable deployment.

-A critical yet underexamined area is the AI software supply chain.
-Open-source libraries and frameworks underpin most machine learning systems but introduce legal, security, maintenance, and regulatory risks that are often missed by conventional assessment tools~\cite{Wang2025,Alevizos_2024}, which typically provide surface-level checks and lack a holistic, in-depth view of these vulnerabilities.
+The rapid adoption of AI systems in high-stakes domains has intensified the need for robust technical governance and risk assessment.
+While policy frameworks increasingly call for transparency, accountability, and safety, a persistent gap remains between these governance objectives and the engineering practices required to realize them~\cite{reuel2025open}.
+Open-source libraries and frameworks, which underpin most modern machine learning systems, introduce complex legal, security, maintenance, and regulatory risks that are often overlooked by conventional assessment tools~\cite{Wang2025,Alevizos_2024}.
+These tools typically provide surface-level checks and lack the depth needed to uncover nuanced vulnerabilities in the AI software supply chain.

-We present \textsc{LibVulnWatch}, an agent-based system aligned with key Technical AI Governance capacities—\textit{Assessment}, \textit{Security}, \textit{Operationalisation}, and \textit{Ecosystem Monitoring}~\cite{reuel2025open}.
-The system uses LangGraph to coordinate LLM agents for structured evaluations across five domains: licensing, security, maintenance, dependency management, and regulatory compliance.
-Each finding is supported by verifiable evidence from repositories, advisories, and documentation.
+Recent progress in large language models and agentic workflows has enabled new approaches to structured, evidence-based analysis across diverse domains.
+In this work, we introduce \textsc{LibVulnWatch}, a system that leverages these advances to perform deep, multi-domain evaluations of open-source AI libraries.
+The system coordinates specialized agents to assess five critical risk domains—licensing, security, maintenance, dependency management, and regulatory compliance—drawing on verifiable evidence from repositories, advisories, and documentation.